nuclio/nuclio/docs/setup/gke/getting-started-gke.md

     --http-trigger-service-type nodePort \
     --registry <URL>
 ```

->**Note:** The command above exposes the function externally using a `nodePort`.
-This is done for demonstration
+> **Note:** The command in the previous code snippet exposes the function externally using a `nodePort`.
-> purposes only.
-Please read more about [exposing your function](/docs/tasks/deploying-functions.md#exposing-a-function)
+> This is done for demonstration purposes only.
-> for more information.
+> For more information about exposing your function, see [Deploying Functions](/docs/tasks/deploying-functions.md#exposing-a-function).

 When the function deployment completes, you can get the function information by running the following CLI command: